Mineral Cofactors for Cats

 What are mineral cofactors for cats?

 Mineral cofactors are dietary minerals that help enzymes and proteins work properly in a cat’s body.
 They support processes like energy production, antioxidant defense, thyroid function, and red blood cell formation.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 Why do cats need mineral cofactors if they already eat protein-rich diets?

 Protein provides amino acids, but many metabolic steps also require minerals to activate enzymes.
 Without adequate minerals, cats may not efficiently use nutrients from food even if protein intake is high.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 Which minerals are most important as cofactors for cats?

 Key mineral cofactors include zinc, copper, iron, manganese, selenium, iodine, magnesium, and chromium.
 Calcium and phosphorus are also essential, though they are best known for structural roles in addition to supporting cellular signaling.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 How do mineral cofactors support a cat’s immune system?

 Zinc, selenium, and iron help immune cells develop and function and support antioxidant systems that limit tissue damage.
 Deficiencies can impair barrier function (skin and gut) and reduce the effectiveness of immune responses.
+Keep the routine simple, watch appetite and stool, and ask your veterinarian when symptoms look medical or the pet takes medication.

 Can mineral cofactors affect a cat’s skin and coat?